julianchurchill/text-adventure/README.md

 Bugs

 - [BUG] Use 'an' instead of 'a' in front of nouns that start with a vowel.
-  - Changing locked door to 'unlocked door' must also change the countable noun prefix
+  - New item action - change countable noun prefix e.g. changing locked door to 'unlocked door' must also change the countable noun prefix

 Features

 - [UI] Parchment background
-- [UI] Transparent, full width action buttons
 - [UI] Restrict action button list to half screen height
 - [FEATURE] Auto ascii map - shows exits you've not yet gone through, perhaps using different colours to show this
   - Maybe need 'areas' for groups of locations - e.g.  Friary - so that the map can be better annotated
   - Map could be shown as a graph of nodes and connections - might be easier than a coordinate based absolute map?
   - A hand drawn map with areas being revealed, and perhaps whole areas being coloured - red (if unexplored, e.g. exits not taken, locations not visited) or green (if totally explored)
 - [FEATURE] Sound effects
-  - Door unlocking, clock tower ticking, ghostly sounds in the graveyard.
+  - Door unlocking, clock tower ticking/bells, ghostly sounds in the graveyard, mice scratching at the church, market hustle and bustle.
   - Make on/off-able in options
 - [FEATURE] Google games API Achievements
   - Chatterbox (talk to everyone about everything)